 When to Split Style Sheets

-This and many other posts are also available as a pretty, well-behaved e-book: On Web Development.
-And if you’re only interested in a robust overview on coding guidelines, check out my little book on it: The Little Book of HTML/CSS Coding Guidelines.
+This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.
+And if you’re only interested in a robust overview on coding guidelines, check out my little book on it: The Little Book of HTML/CSS Coding Guidelines (updated).

-Three factors influence whether or not it makes sense to split style sheets: probability, meaning (aka semantics), and granularity.
+Three factors influence whether it makes sense to split style sheets: probability, meaning (aka semantics), and granularity.
 Thinking aloud:

 Probability has to be considered for all web development decisions.
 When it’s about splitting up and using separate style sheets, probability is important to e.g. estimate the likelihood of the style sheet to get (too) big, the likelihood of the rules in question to be only temporary, and the likelihood of more people working with the style sheet.